cedrosfreeshop/cedrosfreeshop.github.io/README.md

   - A FRAME THAT COMPARE THE SALE FOT EVERY DAY WITH THE SAME DAY LAST YEAR.
   - A FRAME TO REVIEW THE MONTH(COMPARE IT WITH THE MONTHS BEFORE AND THE SAME MONTH LAST YEAR AND GIVE THE PEAK FOR THE MONTH).
   - A FRAME TO REVIEW THE YEAR(COMPARE WITH LAST YEAR, GIVE THE PEAKS AND DETAIL THE MONTHS).
+  - A MINI CALCULATOR TO USE FASTLY

 THE INVOICE FRAME:
-  - CALCULATE THE SUM OF A NOTE AND GIVE THE CHANGE WITH 3 METHODS.
+  - CALCULATE THE SUM OF A NOTE AND GIVE THE CHANGE WITH 3 METHODS OR USING PIX.
   - THE FIRST METHOD USE THE CASH VALUES TO GIVE SMARTLY THE CHANGE.
   - THE SECOND AND THIRD METHOD IS PRACTICAL AND COMMUN.
   - IT IS ADD THE VALUES IMMEDIATLY TO THE MAIN FRAME.